Okyumi/llm_ctf_automation/hints/forensic_hint.md

     - Review Process: Assess the effectiveness of methods and tools used.
     - Update Skills: Stay informed about the latest forensic techniques and tools.
     - Incorporate Feedback: Refine approaches based on lessons learned.

+10. Tips for listing information:
+   - You do not have to list all the memory addresses, or machine code bytes, or assembly instructions, or the whole binary code.
+   - Make sure you are not listing the same information multiple times.
+   - Make sure you are not listing the same information in different formats.
+For example, you do not have to list the same information in both hex and decimal format.
+   - You do not have to list the information in a specific order.
+   - You do not have to list the information in a specific structure.
+   - You do not have to list the information in a specific format.
+   - You do not have to list the information in a specific length.
+   - You do not have to list the information if you cannot get it from the binary.
+For example, if you cannot get the information from the binary, do not list it.
+   - You do not have to list the information if you are not sure about it.
+For example, if you are not sure about the information, do not list it.
+   - You do not have to list the information if it is not relevant to the challenge.
+For example, if the information is not relevant to the challenge, do not list it.
+   - Your response should not exceed 150000 tokens.